 Office Hours: Mon – Fri, 8:30am – 4pm

-Municipal Council consists of 6 elected Councillors representing a population of 15,519.
-Elections are held every four years with the next one taking place in October, 2020.
+Municipal Council consists of 6 elected Councillors representing a population of approximately 14000.
+Elections are held every four years.
 Council chooses its own Warden by ballot.
 A similar process is used to elect a Deputy Warden.
 Click more info to see individual biographies and contact information.

-Council meetings are held on a monthly basis, on the first Monday of each month.
-In the event of a holiday, Council meets on the following Monday.
+Council meetings are held on a monthly basis, on the first Thursday of each month.
+In the event of a holiday, Council meets on the following day, Friday.
 Meetings are held in the Council Chambers which is located on the 3rd floor of the Municipal Administration Building.
 Council meetings begin at 1:30 p.m. and the public is welcome to attend.
-All council meeting minutes are archived and searchable in this section of the website.
+All minutes include committee meetings such as policy, audit, community development or planning advisory are included in this section and are searchable.

 From time to time new policies maybe adopted by the Municipality of the County of Inverness.
 It shall be the intent of Council to follow a specified procedure for the adoption of all new policies.
 This will ensure consistency and will provide an opportunity for careful consideration and review prior to adoption of a policy.